 3. Layer 3 vs Layer 2

 LTE is a Layer 3 solution, while many mining applications require Layer 2.
 This traditional concern can be alleviated today through utilization of one of several tunneling type technologies that make these Layer 2 over LTE connections available today.
-An example that isn’t readily available on commercial LTE devices, but certainly emerging as the standard for enabling rapid roaming while maintaining an L2 connection is VxLAN.
-3D-P is actively engaged in integrating VxLAN capability in the IEP.
+An example that isn’t readily available on commercial LTE devices, but certainly emerging as a potential solution for enabling rapid roaming while maintaining an L2 connection is VxLAN.
+3D-P is actively engaged in integrating VxLAN capability, as well as other L2 connectivity and rapid roaming solutions in the IEP.

 4. Connection management

 Traditional connection management in LTE can be frustrating.
 In a mining production environment, the equipment needs to be able re-connect as quickly as possible should the machine travel in and out of a coverage zone.
 Enhanced connection management can minimize this frustration, ensuring the device connects as quickly as possible when entering an area of coverage.

 5. Connectivity around the shovel